ArborealAudio/OmniAmp/Notes.md

 # TO-DO

 - Get freq-weighted auto gain for Channel EQ working properly
 - Look into optimizing UI drawing
   - on resize, render each sinewave to an image. keep that on hand until next resize. move and scale each image per the rms levels
 - Working on comp behavior:
   - adjusted Channel so that only threshold lowers for the first 60%, then add up to 1.5 gain into the sidechain.
 Past 50%, add up to 2x makeup gain
-  - Get meter to display full 24dB (just need to get the label to read that high)
+  - Get meter to display full 24dB (just need to get the label to read that high

-- [BACK-BURNER] Advanced options including stereo/mono switch, stereo/MS linking for compressor
+- Channel EQ isn't working exactly right.
+Gain isn't symmetric in either direction and they're not adding/subtracting enough gain
 - Menu:
   - OpenGL on/off (windows/linux)
   - HQ on/off
   - Default window size
   - About

 - Cabs, both the processing and UI features
   - ~~Main trick will be deriving an FDN or some other type of high-pole filter to get the phase-y sound of a cab~~
     - ~~Currently looking at Yeh et al (2008)[dafx08_17] & Harma et al (2000)~~
   - Ended up using parallel alternating comb & allpass filters

   - 2x12 V2